 Advances in medicine have made it easier than ever to use facial implants to correct unbalanced facial features and restore a natural, youthful look to the face.
 Biocompatible materials used in cheek and chin implants ensure our patients receive a safe and desirable outcome.

 A weak or receding chin may be surgically treated with a chin augmentation.
-When you come to Canyon Oral & Facial Surgery for a consultation about a chin implant, Dr. Falk or Dr. Moody will review your medical history, listen to your goals for treatment, and request any diagnostic scans to create the right treatment option for you.
+When you come to Canyon Oral & Facial Surgery Dental Implant Experts for a consultation about a chin implant, Dr. Falk or Dr. Moody will review your medical history, listen to your goals for treatment, and request any diagnostic scans to create the right treatment option for you.

 Chin implants are usually placed during a single procedure.
 The implant is specially designed to create a look that is natural and aesthetically pleasing.
 The size and type of chin implant will be selected by your oral surgeon to bring balance to the face.
 During the procedure, a small incision is made under the chin or inside the mouth to pass the implant through to the chin.
 Once the implant has been placed, the surgical site is closed, and the healing process begins.